Entryway Décor & Design Tips: How to Decorate an Entryway

 You can also add to the space by including an area rug that complements both the entryway design and adjoining rooms or, if you are feeling adventurous, consider tying the color of your entryway with your front door.
 That, with a few well-placed outdoor décor pieces featuring your bold color on your porch, creates a seamless transition from outside to in.

 Tip #2: Add Statement Pieces

-Design your entire entryway to graciously welcome your guests into your home by selecting statement pieces, like large wall mirrors or one-of-a-kind artwork, that leave a lasting impression and set a stylish tone for your whole house.
-In fact, this type of décor makes an impact from the first moment your guest arrives, and again when they leave.
+Decorating an entryway to graciously welcome your guests into your home by selecting statement pieces, like large wall mirrors or one-of-a-kind artwork, that leave a lasting impression and set a stylish tone for your whole house.
+In fact, this type of entryway décor makes an impact from the first moment your guests arrives, and again when they leave.
 Here are few easy tips on statement piece selection:

-Take your time to choose the right classic and timeless pieces.
-Although they may cost more than most décor, the investment is worth it.
+- Take your time to choose the right classic and timeless pieces.
+Although they may cost more than most entryway décor, the investment is worth it.

 - Make sure all your entryway décor ideas remain neat and uncluttered.

-Finally, an entryway can also be practical.
-Here are some things to keep in mind that can help you design you own a Everyday Entry that not only minimizes clutter but could help you save time from having to look for lost keys, book bags, or purses.
+Finally, an entryway design can also be practical.
+Here are some things to keep in mind that can help you design your own Everyday Entry that not only minimizes clutter, but could help you save time from having to look for lost keys, book bags, or purses.

-First, consider what clutter you are always picking up.
+- First, consider what clutter you are always picking up.
 If you have a family, your list probably includes backpacks, shoes, and sports equipment.
 If you are empty nesters, your list might be coats, sweaters, keys, umbrellas, dog leashes, and mail.
-Regardless of what items you might pick up, you want to make sure your entry has a spot for them all.
+Regardless of what items you might pick up, you want to make sure your entryway design has a spot for them all.